 “We’ve long been in the camp that Canadian central bankers were done with rate hikes, but now see it likely that a widening output gap in 2020 will force the bank’s hand to stay true to its inflation target,” wrote Royce Mendes and Ian Pollick at the time.

 Bond markets are effectively pricing in a 100 percent chance of a 25-bps cut by the second quarter of 2020, and a 50 percent chance of a second rate cut by then, according to Westpac.

 Some of the other Big Six banks are now adopting similar forecasts.
 And we expect more of the same.
 Within the past month, for example, RBC adjusted its call from a hold to a 25-bps rate cut in 2020.

 Scotiabank, meanwhile, has added an additional rate cut to its forecast.
-It now calls for a second 25-bps rate cut in 2020 to bring the overnight target rate back down to 1.25 percent.
+It now calls for a second 25-bps rate cut in 2020 to bring the overnight target rate back down to 1.25%.

-While National Bank of Canada also lowered its rate forecast for 2020 by 25 bps, it is currently the only bank forecasting a rate increase next year to 2.00 percent.
+While National Bank of Canada also lowered its rate forecast for 2020 by 25 bps, it is currently the only bank forecasting a rate increase next year to 2%.

-“With the annual core inflation rate right on its 2 percent target, the Bank of Canada won’t follow any loosening of monetary policy by the Federal Reserve this year, unless of course financial conditions deteriorate enough as to jeopardize the outlook for the second half of 2019,” wrote Krishen Rangasamy in a research note.
+“With the annual core inflation rate right on its two per cent target, the Bank of Canada won’t follow any loosening of monetary policy by the Federal Reserve this year, unless of course financial conditions deteriorate enough as to jeopardize the outlook for the second half of 2019,” wrote Krishen Rangasamy in a research note.

 Over at TD Bank, economists Beata Caranci and James Orlando explained their call for flat rates through to the end of 2020: